valksor/php-valksor/src/Valksor/Component/SpxProfiler/README.md

 - **SPX Data Collection**: Automatic collection and display of detailed SPX profiling metrics
 - **Real-time Performance Metrics**: Wall time, memory usage, call graphs, and execution traces
 - **Request Matching**: Automatic matching of SPX reports with Symfony profiler requests
-- **Configurable Profiling**: Support for different SPX modes and data collection options
 - **Development Workflow**: Streamlined profiling setup for development environments

 ### Viewing Profiling Data

-Once the component is installed and configured, you can view profiling data in the Symfony web profiler:
+Once the component is installed and enabled, you can view profiling data in the Symfony web profiler:

 1. Enable SPX profiling for a request by adding the SPX_KEY parameter to the URL or setting the SPX_ENABLED cookie to 1
 2. Make a request to your application
 3. Open the Symfony web profiler for that request
 4. Click on the SPX tab to view the profiling data

-### Features

-The SpxProfiler component provides the following features:

-- Integration with the Symfony web profiler
-- Display of SPX profiling data in a dedicated tab
-- Automatic matching of SPX reports with Symfony profiler requests
-- Display of detailed metrics including:
-  - Wall time
-  - Memory usage
-  - Enabled metrics
-  - Recorded calls
-- Links to the full SPX report for more detailed analysis

-### Configuration Options
+### Prerequisites

-The SPX PHP extension provides several configuration options that can be set in your php.ini:

-- `spx.http_enabled`: Enable HTTP interface (default: 0)
-- `spx.http_key`: Secret key for HTTP interface
-- `spx.http_ip_whitelist`: IP whitelist for HTTP interface
-- `spx.data_dir`: Directory for SPX data files (default: /tmp/spx)
+The SpxProfiler component requires the SPX PHP extension to be installed and configured separately.
+For SPX extension setup instructions, see the [SPX documentation](https://github.com/NoiseByNorthwest/php-spx).

 ## Contributing